netrome/MeetupTobiiSthlmAI/Presentation/script.md

 - Why training GANs differ from training a normal DNN

-- Show examples of data created by GANs
+- Show examples of GANs in action

 # 6. Build Ethos
 I have learned a lot about GANs in the last year.